studying at Queen's

 Postgraduate entry requirements

 Entry to graduate diploma or taught masters programmes at Queen's University Belfast usually requires either a UK upper second-class (2:1) or a lower second-class (2:2) undergraduate degree.
 For most courses, your major subject or content of your Bachelor degree may also be considered.
-Please check the Postgraduate Course Finder for exact entry requirements.
+Please check our Course Finder for exact entry requirements.